Bernie Slaven: Early career

 Bernie Slaven was born on 13 November 1960; he was born in Paisley, Renfrewshire but grew up in the Castlemilk area of Glasgow.
 An only child, his father, Hugh, was a delivery driver for the Co-op and his mother, Alice, was a tailor.
-He joined Partick Thistle Amateurs at the age of 14 and played at left-half.
-He went on to play for Eastercraigs, and again played left-half as their centre-forward was future Everton player Graeme Sharp.
+He joined Partick Thistle Amateurs at 14 and played at left-half.
+He went on to play for Eastercraigs and again played left-half as their centre-forward was future Everton player Graeme Sharp.
 At the age of 18, Slaven rejected an approach from Scottish Second Division club East Stirlingshire and instead joined junior league side Johnstone Burgh.
-However, he soon became disillusioned with the long train journeys to Johnstone and stopped going to the club.
+However, he soon became disillusioned with the long train journeys to Johnstone and stopped attending the club.
 After his contract with Johnstone Burgh ended he joined local club Rutherglen Glencairn.
 During his time as an amateur footballer he worked for the Co-op, before spending some time unemployed.

-He was transferred to Greenock Morton in December 1980 for a fee of £750, but remained with Rutherglen Glencairn for the rest of the season.
+He was transferred to Greenock Morton in December 1980 for a fee of £750 but remained with Rutherglen Glencairn for the rest of the season.
 He made his debut for Morton as a second-half substitute in a 3–0 win over Airdrieonians in October 1981.
-He made his first start against Celtic at Cappielow, and had a goal disallowed during the game, which ended in a 1–1 draw.
+He made his first start against Celtic at Cappielow and had a goal disallowed during the game, which ended in a 1–1 draw.
 He scored his first goal for the club in a 1–1 draw with Airdrieonians, which was the only goal of his 13 Scottish Premier Division appearances in the 1981–82 season.
 He soon fell out with manager Benny Rooney after demanding more game time.
 Slaven made nine non-scoring appearances during the 1982–83 campaign, and was released in the summer.

 Slaven joined Scottish First Division club Airdrieonians on a one-month contract after manager Bill Munro needed short-term replacements during an injury crisis.
-He then spent three months without a club, before signing with Dumfries side Queen of the South.
+He then spent three months without a club before signing with Dumfries side Queen of the South.
 He played two Second Division matches for the club before again becoming a free agent.
 He made little impression at Palmerston Park, and in a later interview teammate George Cloy said of Slaven, "He was just a man who liked playing football.
 He was a nice enough guy but he wasn't one of the more rowdy ones."